missinglink/ciao/README.md

 Ciao is a simple command line utility for testing http(s) requests and generating API documentation.

-## Scripts:

-Ciao scripts are written in coffee-script, however it's important to note that they are interpreted, not executed.
+Scripts are written in coffee-script, however it's important to note that they are interpreted, not executed.

 ### Basic uptime script: